Bento-Robotics/Bento-Box/system-files/README.md

 > but prefer Debian as it is designed for servers and therefore very stable and lightweight.
 > Docker gets around OS restrictions (such as ROS only distributing for ubuntu).

+## Install configuration
+Files are laid out in the same way that they would be in the system.
+> e.g. `etc/NetworkManager/xyz` → `/etc/NetworkManager/xyz`

+`./setup.sh` provided in this directory does the exact same as the manual steps.

+⚠️ **reboot to make changes take effect**, once you are done ofc

 ## Install software